 Lotte Kopecky (SD Worx-Protime) broke her streak of second-place finishes by winning the fourth stage of La Vuelta Femenina 2026.
 On a 115.6 km route between Monforte de Lemos and Antas de Ulla, the Belgian controlled the final sprint with support from her team.
-The time bonuses award her the overall leader's jersey.
+The time bonuses award her the leader's jersey in the general classification.

 SD Worx's tactical control in the final kilometers 🚴♀️